 (j) Total greenhouse gas emissions in metric tons of CO2e;

-(k) Demonstration of ownership of nonpower attributes for nonemitting generation using attestations of ownership and transfer by properly authorized representatives of the generating facility, all intermediate owners of the nonemitting electric generation, and an appropriate company executive of the utility; the utility may not transfer ownership of the nonpower attributes after claiming them in any compliance report; and (l) Other information the Company agreed to or was ordered to report in the most recently approved CEIP.
+(k) Demonstration of ownership of nonpower attributes for nonemitting generation using attestations of ownership and transfer by properly authorized representatives of the generating facility, all intermediate owners of the nonemitting electric generation, and an appropriate company executive of the utility; the utility may not transfer ownership of the nonpower attributes after claiming them in any compliance report; and (l) Other information the Company agreed to or was ordered to report in the most recently approved CEIP or biennial CEIP update.

+(5) Hourly data reporting for demonstration of due diligence.
+Each utility must file its annual clean energy progress report based on an analysis that identifies and considers the source and characteristics of the electricity claimed to meet compliance obligations under WAC 480-100-610 and -650(1), including electricity that is purchased and sold.
+The analysis and underlying data must include at least the following details:

+(a) Hourly data: total retail sales; generation from qualifying facilities as described in RCW 19.405.020(36)(a); retail sales for customers participating in a voluntary renewable energy purchase program in alignment with RCW 19.405.020(36)(b); generation and points of delivery from each owned facility; generation and points of delivery associated with each power purchase, sale, or exchange agreement.

+(b) Contracting information.
+For all sales, purchases, and exchange agreements in subsection (5)(a), including long-term power purchases agreements, agreements longer than one month in duration, and contracts for short-term power: length of term; counter-party; description of source of generation, if known; description of ownership of non-energy attributes, if any.

+(c) Purchases, sales, and exchanges through participation in an organized market: Documentation of any pro-rata share of electrical output identified by a centralized market operator from renewable or nonemitting generators for the shortest available market interval.

+(6) The commission will commence a review of this rule no later than September 1, 2024, and revise the rule if necessary.

 WAC 480-100-655 Public participation in a clean energy implementation plan (CEIP).

 (1) Advisory Groups.
 The utility must demonstrate and document how it considered input from advisory group members in the development of its CEIP and biennial CEIP update.
 Examples of how the utility may incorporate advisory group input include: using modeling scenarios, sensitivities, and assumptions advisory group members proposed and using data and information supplied by advisory group members as inputs to plan development.
 As part of this process and consistent with WAC 480-100-655(1)(h), the utility must communicate to advisory group members about whether and how the utility used their input in its analysis and decision-making, including explanations for why the utility did not use an advisory group member’s input.